Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 ```cmd
   telnet localhost 7002
 ```
 Promptly, the Server will try to initialize our Remote Data Adapter; this will cause a request to be issued in the request/response window, similar to the following:
 ```cmd
   10000014209a460b9|DPI|S|data_provider.name|S|DEFAULT|S|adapters_conf.id|S|PROXY_HELLOWORLD_SOCKETS
 ```
 *Note: The first string "10000014209a460b9" is the unique ID of that request and will actually change every time.
-We will use the actual ID we received for the reply message and the messages to be published.*
+We will use the actual ID we received for the reply message.*
+* Let's respond saying that we accept such subscription.
+We can do this by typing the following string in the request/response window and hitting Enter:
 ```cmd
   10000014209a460b9|DPI|V
 ```